mamedev/mame/docs/source/commandline/commandline-all.rst

 **-createconfig** / **-cc**

     Creates the default ``mame.ini`` file.
 All the configuration options (not verbs) described below can be permanently changed by editing this configuration file.

 .. _mame-commandline-showconfig:

 **-showconfig** / **-sc**

     Displays the current configuration settings.
 If you route this to a file, you can use it as an INI file.
 For example, the command:

-		**mame -showconfig >mame.ini**
+        **mame -showconfig > mame.ini**

     is equivalent to **-createconfig**.

 .. _mame-commandline-showusage:

 **-showusage** / **-su**

     Displays a summary of all the command line options.
-For options that are not mentioned here, the short summary given by "mame -showusage" is usually sufficient.
+For options that are not mentioned here, the short summary given by "mame -showusage" is usually a sufficient description.

 Frontend Verbs
 --------------

-Note: By default, all the '**-list**' verbs below write info to the screen.
-If you wish to write the info to a textfile instead, add this to the end of your command:
+Note: By default, all the '**-list**' verbs below write info to the standard output (usually the terminal/command window where you typed the command).
+If you wish to write the info to a text file instead, add this to the end of your

-  **> filename**

-...where 'filename' is the textfile's path and name (e.g., list.txt).
+command:

+    **>** *filename*

+where *filename* is the name of the file to save the output in (e.g.
+``list.txt``).
+Note that if this file already exists, it will be completely overwritten.

 Example: